JerryHamm/Extractify-Automatic-License-Plate-Recognition/README.md

 The `make` command builds darknet so that the darknet executable file can be used to run detectors.

 Make sure you are in the darknet directory then run this command: `make`

-# Usage
-To use the License Plate Recognition API, you need to send an HTTP POST request to the specified endpoint along with the image file in the request payload.
-The API will process the image and extract the license plate information.
-The response will be a JSON object containing the license plate number.

-**ALPD.py:** Detects the license plate in an image and crops out the license plate from an image.
-It then runs OCR on the detected license plate, and returns a string containing the plate number, the confidence score of the OCR, and the top left and bottom right coordinates of the cropped area containing the license plate.

-**ALPD_api.py:** The automatic plate detector as an API.